Cath Crowley

 Cath Crowley is a young adult fiction author based in Melbourne, Australia.
 She has been shortlisted and received numerous literary awards including the 2011 Prime Minister's Literary Award for Young Adult Fiction for her novel Graffiti Moon and, in 2017, the Griffith University Young Adult Book Award at the Queensland Literary Awards for Words in Deep Blue.

 Crowley was born in 1971 in rural Victoria.
-Her books include The Gracie Faltrain Trilogy, Chasing Charlie Duskin and Graffiti Moon.
+Her books include novel Graffiti Moon and, in 2017, the Griffith University Young Adult Book Award at the Queensland Literary Awards for Words in Deep Blue.Moon.
 She is currently a freelance writer and part time teacher.
 Her work has been published in Australia and internationally.

 Early life and career

 Crowley grew up with three siblings and a dog called Elvis.
 She took courses in radio production and literature at university and then worked as an English teacher for some time.

 She hadn't always wanted to be a writer but was later convinced while traveling in Europe.
 She often wrote letters home to her brother who created a musical, Journey Girl, inspired by these letters.

 After returning from Europe, Crowley studied professional writing and editing at RMIT.
 She went on to write articles for newspapers and magazines and began her first novel, The Life and Times of Gracie Faltrain.

 Crowley's most recent novel, Words in Deep Blue is a story of love, loss and the power of words.
 Her writing got a kick-start while she was grieving for her father, "I realised grief is very particular to each person," she said.
 Crowley now runs student writing workshops and freelance writes.